Heimdal

 Contents:

-Endpoints are one of the hackers` favorite gates to attack organizations` networks.
-Check out our top 10 endpoint security best practices to stay safe from cyberattacks.
+Endpoints are one of the hackers’ favorite gates to attack organizations’ networks.
+So you can figure out why we’ve created this endpoint security best practices article, to teach you how to stay safe from cyberattacks.

-Using only one connected device can allow hackers to install malware, start phishing attacks, and steal data.
+Did you know that threat actors need only one connected device to infiltrate a company’s network and to install malware, start phishing attacks, and steal data.

-To keep up and take the best decisions for your enterprise`s, customers`, and team`s data protection, make sure you are aware of what modern endpoint security corporate solutions have to offer.
+To keep up and take the best decisions for your enterprise’s, customers’, and team’s data protection, make sure you are aware of what modern endpoint security solutions have to offer.

 Threat actors can target endpoints with known, unknown, and zero-day threats, no matter if the machines are on or offline, on or off-premise.